 - A full background check, if possible

-After performing a comprehensive background review, you should retain your own expert in the field who can document the opponent expert’s errors through a deposition of their own.
-You should prepare a counter declaration with your own expert to show that the challenged expert’s methodology is unreliable.
-This is after your opponent’s expert makes a declaration in opposition of the Daubert challenge.
+After performing a comprehensive background review, you should retain your own expert in the field who can document the opposing expert’s errors through a deposition.
+Prepare a counter declaration with your own expert to show that the challenged expert’s methodology is unreliable.

 Daubert challenges can be made in many forms, including: